Dr. Yehia Elkhatib

 I also work on border-free network architectures in intent-driven systems, systems of systems, and information centric networks.
 Finally, I advocate network-awareness which involves measuring networked systems, evaluating network protocols, and proposing new network management strategies.

-A selected list in reverse chronological order.
-A full list is available here.
+Below is a selected list, in reverse chronological order.
+The full list is available here.

 |"On Using Micro-Clouds to Deliver the Fog"